 One way to tap into the local culture is to pick up a copy of a local magazine while you’re traveling.
-Even if you don’t know the language, it can be fun and fascinating to see the pictures and layout.
+Even if you don’t know the language, seeing the pictures and layout can be fun and fascinating.

 Even better — you can bring those magazines home for a cool, worldly display.
 Just invest in a pretty magazine holder.
 This is even better than coffee table books!